doug-wade/generator-koa-angular/README.md

 Please submit your issues, ideas, and PRs!
 Any help is appreciated.

+## Testing

+You can generate a local generator for debugging and testing by linking the generator:

+    npm link

+Then generate a app as usual:

+    yo koa-angular test-app

+If you don't want to re-install the deps every time, you can regenerate the app over your existing code and it will build much faster, but make sure to test it in an empty directory with all the bells and whistles before you send a PR.

 ## Style Guide

 This project uses double quotes, two space indentation, and uses of curly braces and parentheses only where required for